Cough

 1. Classification based on duration of cough:

 1) Acute cough: Persists for <3 weeks.
 The causes are most frequently infection (usually viral upper respiratory tract infection) and bronchitis, or less frequently aspiration, pulmonary embolism, pulmonary edema, or pneumonia.
-Acute cough may be a physiological response to a foreign body in the airways as well as to irritant dust or noxious chemicals.
+Acute cough may be a physiologic response to a foreign body in the airways as well as to irritant dust or noxious chemicals.

 2) Subacute cough: Persists for 3 to 8 weeks.
 Most frequently caused by viral infections and occasionally by whooping cough.